kPshi/botdefender/README.txt

 Q: What is Botdefender?
 A: Botdefender is simple and flexible tool to lock out the bad guys from your host.
-It waits on changes in log files (similar to tail -f), scans new entries for attack/bot patterns and locks out IPs by adding roules into your iptables.
+It waits on changes in log files (similar to tail -f), scans new entries for attack/bot patterns and locks out IPs by adding rules into your iptables.
    Your instance is completely self-supporting and does not send our receive anything.

 Q: What does it deppend on?